wrench-project/wrench/doc/simulation_101.md

 a network (otherwise this wouldn't be parallel and distributed computing).
 The network is a set of network **links**, each with some latency and bandwidth specification.
-Two hosts are connected via a network path, which is simply a sequence of links.
+Two hosts are connected via a network path, which is simply a sequence of links through which messages between the two hosts are routed.

-The above concepts allow us to describe a platform to be simulated, that can resemble real-world, either current or upcoming, platforms.
+The above concepts allow us to describe a simulated platform that can resemble real-world, either current or upcoming, platforms.
 Many more details and features of the platform can be described, but the above concepts gives us enough of a basis for everything that follows.
-Platform description in WRENCH is based on the platform description capabilities in [SimGrid](https://simgrid.org), on which WRENCH builds: a platform can be described in an XML file or programmatically (see more details are given on the [WRENCH 101 page](@ref wrench-101)).
+Platform description in WRENCH is based on the platform description capabilities in [SimGrid](https://simgrid.org): a platform can be described in an XML file or programmatically (see more details on the [WRENCH 101 page](@ref wrench-101)).

 # Simulated Processes   {#simulated-processes}